Convergence of adaptive stochastic collocation with finite elements: Introduction

+The question of whether intrusive or non-intrusive algorithms are more advantageous is a fundamental one and depends on the specific problem setting and goals of the user.
+An overview is given in~\cite{Giraldi14}.

-Adaptivity comes into mind for two reasons: First, the spatial adaptivity is necessary to resolve singularities originating from geometric features (e.g., concave corners) and from irregular coefficients induced by the random input.
+When dealing with PDEs with random data, adaptivity comes into mind for two reasons: First, spatial adaptivity is necessary to resolve singularities originating from geometric features (e.g., concave corners) and from irregular coefficients induced by the random input.
 Uniform meshes suffer from drastic reduction of convergence rate in the presence of such singularities, see, e.g.,~\cite{axioms} for an exhaustive overview on $h$-adaptive methods.

-Second, the parametric adaptivity is necessary to resolve anisotropy in the random coefficient.
-The random input can often be parametrized on high-dimensional parameter domains and, usually, not all directions of that domain are equally important.
+Second, parametric adaptivity is necessary to resolve anisotropies in the random coefficient.
+The random input is often parameterized on high-dimensional parameter domains, and usually not all directions of that domain are equally important.
 Therefore, a straightforward tensor approximation approach would suffer dramatically from the curse of dimensionality.
 Here, an adaptive approach can outperform uniform methods significantly, see~\cite{aa1,aa2} for an overview.

+Adaptive approximation of high-dimensional parameter domains has a long history.
+A starting point is often the work by Kolmogorov~\cite{kolmogorov}, in which the decomposition of a high-dimensional function into a sum of lower dimensional terms is discussed.
+Similar ideas have been pursued in statistics, we mention, e.g., so-called additive models~\cite{additive}, \emph{Multivariate adaptive regression splines}~\cite{mars}, or the \emph{ANOVA} decomposition~\cite{anova1,anova2}.
+One of the first dimension adaptive algorithms for sparse grids can be found in~\cite{Gerstner03}.
+The method uses an error estimator that, in practice, agrees very well with the actual error but does not constitute a rigorous upper bound (it may underestimate the error by an arbitrarily large factor in exotic cases).

+For PDEs with random data, adaptive stochastic Galerkin algorithms have been investigated in~\cite{bespalov2019convergence,schwabadapt} with convergence and even optimality proofs.
+Even low-rank tensor formats have been used in~\cite{Espig14, Dolgov15} to speed up the computation of stochastic Galerkin matrix and~\cite{Dolgov15} shows that in certain cases, the low-rank approximation of the full tensor product approximation can be stored and manipulated faster than some adaptive sparse approximations.